Van's Aircraft RV-6: Development

 Van's Aircraft designer, Richard VanGrunsven, designed the RV-6 series as a two-seat side-by-side development of the RV-4, which was itself a development of the single seat RV-3.

 Market demand motivated VanGrunsven to design the RV-6 and offer it as an optional nosewheel design.
 The original two seater RV-4 has been a remarkable success, but the tandem seating configuration was not considered ideal by many potential owners as it leaves the passenger isolated in the back seat.
 Many spouses of builders especially favoured the side-by-side configuration over the tandem arrangement.

 VanGrunsven worked diligently to create a side-by-side design with a generous 43 in cockpit that did not sacrifice the RV-4's handling, STOL performance and especially its high cruise speed.
 In the end the RV-6 prototype produced cruise speeds that are only 3 mph slower than the RV-4 with the same engine.

 The first RV-6s had a forward hinged canopy design.
 This was a simple one-piece arrangement, but it made taxiing the aircraft with the canopy open more difficult.
 Later kits had the option of a rearward sliding canopy that could more easily provide ventilation on the ground.
 One RV-6A was modified for open cockpit flight with an enclosed rear turtledeck.

 The RV-6A version features steel rod landing gear with the nosewheel strut attached to the engine mount.
 The nosewheel is friction castering and the aircraft is steered with differential braking.
 The brakes are mounted conventionally on the rudder pedal toes.

 Nigerian Air Force RV-6A Air Beetle

-The RV-6 has a rare distinction in the world of kit built aircraft – it is used as a military training aircraft.
-Searching for a suitable trainer that could be assembled in Nigeria using local labour, the government of that country settled on the RV-6A.
-Van's produced 60 kits to fulfill the order and these were assembled and test flown in Nigeria, entering service with the Nigerian Air Force in 1989 as elementary training aircraft under the name "Air Beetle".
+The RV-6 is also used as a military training aircraft.
+The Nigerian government's Aeronautical Industrial Engineering Project (AIEP) searched for a suitable trainer that could be assembled in Nigeria using local labor and selected the RV-6A.
+Three prototypes were constructed as a proof of concept using a combination of consultants (Peter Lewis from the USA and John Cook from Great Britain) and local labor, subsequently EXP-1 was the first Aircraft to have been assembled and flown in Nigeria.
+Van's produced 60 kits to fulfill the order and these were assembled, and test flown in Nigeria, entering service with the Nigerian Air Force in 1989 as elementary training aircraft under the name "Air Beetle".
 The air training school is based at Kaduna, Nigeria.
 The only other amateur aircraft to have this distinction is the Pazmany PL-1, which was built as a trainer for Taiwan's Air Force in the 1970s.
+The RV-6A Air Beetle T.18, as it was designated in Nigerian service, appears to have been out of service by 2010.
+Though there were some efforts to return some of the aircraft to service in 2010, they do not appear to have gone anywhere.
+At least one aircraft was lost in an accident, killing its pilot.